cosmic-zip/maidz/README.md

 and check if it functions the way it's supposed to do:
 `$ sudo rkhunter -c --sk`

-Of course you can leave out the email-part of the cronjob if you don't want to make the impression on someone shoulder-surﬁng your email-client that the only one who's sending you emails is your computer... wink
+Of course you can leave out the email-part of the cronjob if you don't want to make the impression on someone shoulder-surfing your email-client that the only one who's sending you emails is your computer... wink

 Generally, using snort and rkhunter is a good way to become paranoid - if you're not already.
 So please take the time to investigate the alerts and warnings you get.
 A lot of them are false positives and the listings of your system settings.
 Often enough nothing to worry about.
 But if you want to use them as security tools you will have to invest the time to learn to interpret their logs.
 Otherwise just skip them.